-The Group Board of Legal & General Group PLC is accountable for the long-term success of the Group by setting the Group's strategic objectives and monitoring performance against those objectives.
-The Board is led by the Group Chairman, and as at 31 December 2022 comprised two Executive Directors (the Group Chief Executive Officer and the Group Chief Financial Officer) and ten non-executive directors.
+The Group Board of Legal & General Group Plc is accountable for the long-term success of the Group by setting the Group's strategic objectives and monitoring performance against those objectives.
+The Board is led by the Group Chair, and as at 31 December 2023 comprised the Chair, two Executive Directors and nine non-executive directors.
 The day-to-day management of the Group is led by the Group Chief Executive Officer.